kylebakerio/a-super-sky/README.md

 - currently night is 3x the length of day.
 This would imitate only northern winters/southern summers that have 8 hours of daylight, e.g. 10am to 6pm. ability to tweak this would be desirable.
 - minor tweaks to lighting
 - finish building out options, update sources and demos to new version
+- correct spelling of 'reileigh' to 'rayleigh' everywhere.
+- new video showing improved version
+- document options in readme